Nutori/Nutori/README.md

-### Hey there!
-Unfortunately, there's no content here yet, but don't
+### There's not much here yet, but content will be coming your way soon.
-### worry, we're working on it and it will be available soon.
-Thanks for
-### stopping by!
+### Thanks for stopping by, and I hope you have a great day!

 <!--
 **Nutori/Nutori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.